 - Aggressive behavior

 Before dying, some cats have several seizures as their body begins to shut down.
-You may have noticed your pet is having regular attacks in the months immediately leading to its death.
+You may have noticed your pet has regular attacks in the months immediately leading to its death.

 Cats that hide away go through these seizures by themselves, eventually succumbing to them as their body gives up.
 It’s a peaceful death in the end, as the cat becomes unresponsive and unaware of its surroundings.